RobertWHurst/LucidJS/readme.md

 	//even jQuery wrapped elements
 	emitter.pipe(jQueryElement);

-In the Intro I told you LucidJS carried and 'ace' called pipe.
+In the Intro I told you LucidJS carried and 'ace' called `pipe`.
 Above you can see what I mean.
 You can pipe events in from any other event emitter object supported.
 Currently `pipe` supports other LucidJS emitters, DOM objects (addEventListener or attachEvent), and even jQuery elements.